LeGrosLezard/Eyes-detector/README.md

 # Concretely what is that for ?

 But that can serve more than anything else!
-Mr Hawkins, one of the most brilliant physicists of our century, needed it to be able to communicate.
+Mr Hawkins, one of the most brilliant physicists of our century and Physic, needed it to be able to communicate.
 We were able to find out how a user could look at a web page for example and what information to put on such a site.

 Did you know PNL ? it's a theory on the visual fields and the gaze associate to our things